 Vinyl tile adhesive

 Step 1: Tape Off the Surrounding Tiles

-Lay 1 1/2- or 2-inch masking tape along the edges of the tiles surrounding the damaged one.
-This protects the tiles from your scraper, tile adhesive and the solvent you need to remove old adhesive from the floor.
+Lay 1 1/2- or 2-inch masking tape along the edges of the tiles surrounding the damaged tile.
+This protects the good tiles from your scraper, tile adhesive and the solvent you need to remove old adhesive from the floor.

 Step 2: Apply Heat

 Point a heat gun or hairdryer at the damaged tile, keeping it a few inches away to avoid scorching the tile and creating fumes.
 Keep the tool moving over the surface of the damaged tile to soften the adhesive uniformly.
 If you're using a clothes iron to heat the adhesive, lay a sheet of newspaper or some fabric over the tile to prevent the vinyl from melting and sticking to the iron.